kotlin-orm/ktorm-ksp/README.md

 ```

 Create a new file in the ```resources/META-INF/services``` directory, the file name is the fully qualified class name of
-the generator interface (org.ktorm.ksp.codegen.TopLevelFunctionGenerator), and add the fully qualified class name of the
+the generator interface (org.ktorm.ksp.spi.TopLevelFunctionGenerator), and add the fully qualified class name of the
 custom generator in the file. name, and multiple classes are separated by newlines.

 ```